cushay/academic-kickstart/content/authors/admin/_index.md

   - course: PhD, Chemical & Biological Engineering
     institution: Princeton University
     year: 2023
-  - course: BE, Chemical Engineering, Mathematics Minor
+  - course: BE, Chemical Engineering
     institution: Macaulay Honors College at the City University of New York
     year: 2017